seeARMS/bounded-queue/README.md

 bounded-queue
 =============

 A Java implementation of a bounded queue using only primitives.
-Created for KPCB Fellowship appliaction
+Created for KPCB Fellowship application: http://kpcbfellows.com/